Simulating the Air Quality Impact of Prescribed Fires Using Graph Neural Network-Based PM$_{2.5}$ Forecasts: Prescribed Fire Simulations

+The GNN model trained to predict only ambient PM$_{2.5}$ had an MAE of 6.30 $\mu$g/${\rm m}^3$ and RMSE of 7.80 $\mu$g/${\rm m}^3$ for its predictions on time points without fire influence (times not within 10 days of WIDW FRP 500km values greater than 0.15).
+Figure \ref{fig:fire-specific-result} visually distinguishes the ambient and fire-specific PM$_{2.5}$ forecasts.
+For the fire-specific estimate, there is no ground truth value for the PM$_{2.5}$ concentration produced by ambient versus wildfire sources, and thus no metric describing the accuracy of the forecast.
+However, the fire-specific predictions can be assumed to have a comparable accuracy as the GNN model results for the net pollution and the ambient pollution.

-\subsection{Prescribed Fire Simulations}
+\section{Prescribed Fire Simulations}

-The main contribution of this work is the novel simulation of the effect of prescribed fires in conjunction with the GNN-based prediction of the resulting PM$_{2.5}$ concentrations.
-This pipeline is illustrated in Figure \ref{fig:pipeline}.
-The prescribed fires are simulated by transposing historical controlled burns to target times, which are selected by matching the Cal Fire prescribed fire data with the VIIRS FRP data.
+A major contribution of this work is the novel simulation of the effect of prescribed fires in conjunction with the GNN-based prediction of the resulting PM$_{2.5}$ concentrations.
+This framework is illustrated in Figure \ref{fig:pipeline}.
+The prescribed fires are simulated by transposing historical prescribed fires to target times.
+The Cal Fire \cite{calfire} latitude, longitude, and duration data for the prescribed burns are matched with the VIIRS FRP data.
 The transposed prescribed fire FRP information is combined with the observed meteorological data at the target times and inputted into the GNN model, which produces the PM$_{2.5}$ predictions.

-Using this pipeline, we perform two model experiments.
-Experiment 1 demonstrates how the GNN forecasting system can determine the optimal time to implement prescribed fires and focuses on the short-term pollution effect of prescribed fires.
+Using this framework, we perform two model experiments.
+Experiment 1 demonstrates how the GNN forecasting model can determine the optimal time to implement prescribed fires and focuses on the short-term pollution effect of prescribed fires.
 Experiment 2, on the other hand, focuses on quantifying the pollution impact of prescribed fires across months.
 In the rest of the section, we discuss each experiment in more detail: